Competitors for the Crown of Scotland: Claims

-In reality only four of these men had genuine claims to the throne: John Hastings, John Balliol, Robert de Brus and Floris V. Of these only Brus and Balliol had realistic grounds on which to claim the crown.
+In reality only four of these men had genuine claims to the throne: John Balliol, Robert de Brus, John Hastings, and Floris V (Count of Holland).
+Of these only Brus and Balliol had realistic grounds on which to claim the crown.
 The rest merely wished to have their claims put on the legal record.
+These four all made their claim as being direct legitimate descendants of David I of Scotland who was the grandfather of King William the Lion.
+Since William had no living descendants, they made their claim as living descendants of William's brothers and sisters.

+Dismissed Claims

+Robert de Pinkeney's claim was dismissed as it was made through the Donald III of Scotland, uncle to David I of Scotland; and thus his degree of kinship was more remote as it was coming through the collateral line of the uncle.
+The claims of Nicholas de Soules, Patrick Galithly, William de Ros, Patrick Dunbar, William de Vesci, and Roger de Mandeville were dismissed since their claims of being descendants of King William the Lion were made through an illegitimate line.

+The claim of Eric II, King of Norway, was also dismissed as the son-in-law of the King was not a blood relative.

 John Hastings, an Englishman with extensive estates in Scotland, could not succeed to the throne by any of the normal rules governing feudal legacy; instead his lawyers argued that Scotland was not a true kingdom at all, based, amongst other things, on the tradition that Scots kings were neither crowned nor anointed.
 As such, by the normal rules of feudal or customary law the kingdom should be split amongst the direct descendants of the co-heiresses of David I. Unsurprisingly, a court made up of Scots nobles rejected these arguments out of hand.